 How Python xrange Works?

 Xrange function is minimal than range function, as it works in the lazy way of execution.
-Suppose we have a big range of values and if we are executing range function, then it will generate the huge list of the number and it will be saved into the memory while we might not be using all the values of the list, but in the case of xrange function, it will only generate value when it is called.
-Data is only generated on demand that is why it is also called a lazy way of evaluation.
+Suppose we have a big range of values, and if we are executing range function, then it will generate a huge list of the number and it will be saved into the memory while we might not be using all the values of the list, but in the case of xrange function, it will only generate value when it is called.
+Data is only generated on demand; that is why it is also called a lazy way of evaluation.
 Memory consumed by range function is more as compared to xrange function as it returns the xrange object.

 a = xrange(start, stop, step)